gmvoit/just-the-docs/extensions/MultiphaseGas.md

 # Multiphase Gas
 {: .no_toc}

-{: .warning}
-This page is still under development.

 The most basic **ExpCGM** models assume that a galactic atmosphere is homogeneous, with uniform pressure, gas density, and temperature at each radius.
 However, atmospheric gas with a radiative cooling time $t_{\rm cool}$ much shorter than the dissipation timescale $t_{\rm diss}$ of its non-thermal support energy is unlikely to remain homogeneous, as it is prone to thermal instability.

-High-density perturbations within such an atmosphere typically cool more rapidly than low-density perturbations, and dissipation is not rapid enough to replenish those radiative losses.
-Differential cooling therefore enhances any density contrasts that arise, producing gas clumps much denser than their surroundings, as long as thermal instability can progress to nonlinear amplitudes.
-(See the [Thermal Instability](ThermalInstability) page for more detail.)
+High-density perturbations within such an atmosphere typically radiate energy more rapidly than low-density perturbations.
+Dissipation is not rapid enough to replenish those radiative losses.
+Differential cooling therefore enhances any density contrasts that arise, eventually producing gas clumps much denser than their surroundings, as long as thermal instability can progress to nonlinear amplitudes.
+(A future *Thermal Instability* page will provide more detail.)

 Astronomers often call gas with large density and temperature contrasts a *multiphase medium*.
-The properties of a multiphase galactic atmosphere can significantly differ from those of a homogeneous atmosphere with the same total mass $M_{\rm CGM}$ and total energy $E_{\rm CGM}$, altering both the gas supply to the central galaxy and the atmosphere's overall pattern of evolution.
+The properties of a multiphase galactic atmosphere significantly differ from those of a homogeneous atmosphere with the same total mass $M_{\rm CGM}$ and total energy $E_{\rm CGM}$.
+Those difference alter both the gas supply to the central galaxy and the atmosphere's overall pattern of evolution.

-This page outlines how algorithms representing those characteristics of a multiphase atmosphere can be incorporated into the **ExpCGM** modeling framework.
+This page outlines **ExpCGM** can be extended to include algorithms representing some important characteristics of a multiphase atmosphere.

 <details closed markdown="block">
   <summary>